Review and sign transactions from a single secure screen with Ledger Flex™

 Coinbase Wallet

-coinbase wallet logo
+Coinbase wallet logo

 Coinbase wallet is a hot wallet (software wallet) created by centralized exchange Coinbase.
 Don’t confuse it with a custodial wallet though, it does allow you to manage your private keys yourself.
 Beyond that, it also supports a range of popular networks including Ethereum, Solana, and Doge.
 And although it’s not possible to on-ramp via this crypto wallet directly, you can link it to a Coinbase custodial account to buy and sell crypto.